Romper Stomper: Awards

 The film was nominated for nine Australian Film Institute Awards.
-It won Best Achievement in Sound, Best Actor in a Lead Role and Best Original Music Score.
+It won Best Achievement in Sound, Best Actor in a Lead Role, and Best Original Music Score.

 At the APRA Music Awards of 1993, the soundtrack won Television or Film Score of the Year.

 Box office and reception

 Romper Stomper opened at number one at the Australian box office with a gross of $819,736 from 49 screens, replacing Strictly Ballroom.
 It went on to gross $3.2 million at the Australian box office, the second highest-grossing Australian film of the year behind Strictly Ballroom.
 The film has an approval rating of 79% on Rotten Tomatoes based on 29 reviews, with a weighted average of 6.4/10 with its consensus reading: "Relentlessly grim and gripping, Romper Stomper is a disquietingly authentic glimpse into the inner dynamics of a hate group, featuring an electric performance by Russell Crowe".

-David Stratton of SBS The Movie Show praised the acting style in the film but was appalled at the level of violence, and as a consequence refused to give it a rating while fellow Movie Show critic Margaret Pomeranz gave it four-and-a-half stars.
+David Stratton of SBS' The Movie Show felt that the film was socially irresponsible, stating that he felt it made neo-Nazism look fun and exciting at a time of heightened racial tensions.
+He therefore refused to give it a rating at all, while fellow Movie Show critic Margaret Pomeranz gave it four-and-a-half stars.
 Stratton also described the film in Variety as "A Clockwork Orange without the intellect".
 Wright was so upset by Stratton's rating that he later poured a glass of wine on Stratton during a chance meeting at the 1994 Venice Film Festival.
-Stratton would many years later clarify his rating stating: "I think Romper Stomper was a very well-made film and an extremely well-acted film, and I thought Geoffrey Wright had a lot of talent.
-What troubled me about Romper Stomper was that it was made in a time, I think 1992, when there had been some racial problems with young Vietnamese people, particularly in Melbourne, and...I thought the film could stir up more violence..."
+Stratton would later clarify his position: